Deep Face Recognition: A Survey: Abstract

 \section{Abstract}

 Deep learning applies multiple processing layers to learn representations of data with multiple levels of feature extraction.
-This emerging technique has reshaped the research landscape of face recognition (FR) since 2014, launched by the breakthroughs of Deepface method.
-Since then, deep FR technique, which leverages hierarchical architecture to stitch together pixels into invariant face representation, has dramatically improved the state-of-the-art performance and fostered successful real-world applications.
-In this survey, we provide a comprehensive review of the recent developments on deep FR, covering both broad topics on algorithm designs, databases and protocols, and application scenes.
+This emerging technique has reshaped the research landscape of face recognition (FR) since 2014, launched by the breakthroughs of DeepFace and DeepID.
+Since then, deep learning technique, characterized by the hierarchical architecture to stitch together pixels into invariant face representation, has dramatically improved the state-of-the-art performance and fostered successful real-world applications.
+In this survey, we provide a comprehensive review of the recent developments on deep FR, covering broad topics on algorithm designs, databases, protocols, and application scenes.
 First, we summarize different network architectures and loss functions proposed in the rapid evolution of the deep FR methods.
 Second, the related face processing methods are categorized into two classes: ``one-to-many augmentation'' and ``many-to-one normalization''.
 Then, we summarize and compare the commonly used databases for both model training and evaluation.
-Third, we review miscellaneous scenes in deep FR, such as cross-factor, heterogenous, multiple-media and industry scenes.
-Finally, the technical challenges of current methods and several promising directions on biometric security, fusion, and privacy are highlighted.
+Third, we review miscellaneous scenes in deep FR, such as cross-factor, heterogenous, multiple-media and industrial scenes.
+Finally, the technical challenges and several promising directions are highlighted.